314pi/vagex/README.md

 # Functions:
 1. pivagex.exe:
     Updated: No need to restart the Viewer anymore.
 The script will click the Watch button if it appears, ensuring the Viewer will run stably.
+2. The Tools will create a log file every time the Watch button is clicked with file named: MMYYYY.log
-2. There are also some other features.
+3. There are also some other features.
 If you guys have an idea, please tell me and I will add functions to the script for us to use.
 # Give me a Respect
 1. If you find this script to be useful, maybe you will agree to give me 1 Respect of Vagex?
 Thanks, buddy !